 SPECIAL PURPOSE FINANCIAL STATEMENTS OF O.C.N.
 "IUTE CREDIT" S.R.L.
-2022
+2023

-- (i) Identify the contract(s) with a customer - (ii) Identify the performance obligations in the contract - (iii) Determine the transaction price - (iv) Allocate the transaction price to the performance obligations in the contract - (v) Recognize revenue when (or as) the entity satisfies a performance obligation.
+- (ii) Identify the performance obligations in the contract - (iii) Determine the transaction price - (iv) Allocate the transaction price to the performance obligations in the contract - (v) Recognize revenue when (or as) the entity satisfies a performance obligation.